Fit-fit: Injera fit-fit

 Injera fit-fit (enjera fetfet; also taita fit-fit in Tigrinya) is a combination of shredded injera, berbere, onions, and clarified butter.
-Variations on this basic recipe are common in which the name of the additional item is commonly used as a prefix (e.g. injera with shiro (chickpea puree), is called shiro fit-fit).
+Variations on this basic recipe are common in which the name of the additional item is commonly used as a prefix (e.g. injera with shiro is called shiro fit-fit).

 In Eritrea, leftover meat sauces (zighni or tsebhi) are often added to injera fit-fit and served for breakfast with raw chili peppers and yoghurt on the side.
 Similarly, in Ethiopia, leftover wat is used as a main ingredient along with injera.
+It can also have cubed meat and boiled egg added.

 Injera fit-fit can be eaten with a spoon when served in a bowl or eaten with the right hand when served atop of another piece of injera as is typical in Ethiopian or Eritrean cuisine.

 Kitcha fit-fit

 Kitcha fit-fit (variations in Ethiopia: kitta fer-fer, kita fir-fir; widely known by its Oromo name chechebsa) is a combination of shredded kitcha (Tigrinya) or kitta (Amharic), berbere, and clarified butter.
 Kitcha fit-fit is sometimes eaten with plain yogurt (urgo in Amharic and rug-o in Tigrinya).
 Unlike most Ethiopian foods, it is eaten with a utensil (usually a spoon).